Cap-go/capacitor-updater/README.md

 cancelDelay() => Promise<void>
 ```

-allow update in the next time the app goes into the background, only in auto-update
+Allow update in the next time the app goes into the background, only in auto-update

 --------------------